Info Captain

 Mitchell Starc

-Mitchell Starc is one of the left-arm bowlers and he is also an Australian bowler.
+Mitchell Starc is a left-arm bowler and he is also an Australian bowler.
 He took the game to the highest level during his time playing.
 This Australian bowler was the best wicket-taker during the World Cups in 2015 and 2019.
-Mitchell Starc is one of the world’s fastest bowlers and he gave his delivery at 160.4 km/hr and was the fastest in a Test match as opposed to New Zealand at Perth.
+Mitchell Starc is one of the world’s fastest bowlers, and he gave his delivery at 160.4 km/hr and was the fastest in a Test match as opposed to New Zealand at Perth.

 6- Andy Roberts

-Andy Roberts was a famous bowler in West Indies from 1970 to 1980.
-He delivered 159.5 km/hr delivery against Australia in Perth in the year 1975.
-Roberts was the first cricketer who presented West Indies at the international level.
-He was a bowler for the West Indies team in World Cup and helped the team to win in 1975 and 1979.
+Andy Roberts was a famous bowler in the West Indies from 1970 to 1980.
+He delivered 159.5 km/hr against Australia in Perth in the year 1975.
+Roberts was the first cricketer who represent the West Indies at the international level.
+He was a bowler for the West Indies team in the World Cup and helped the team to win in 1975 and 1979.
 Andy Roberts took a total of 202 Test wickets and 87 ODI wickets during his entire playing career when he played for the West Indies.
 He is also on the list of the World’s fastest bowlers.

 7- Fidel Edwards

 Fidel Edwards is the pace bowler of the West Indies.
 He started playing in 2003.
 We all know him as one of the world’s fastest bowlers.
-Fidel made the fastest delivery in a match playing against South Africa where he bowled his fastest delivery of 157.7 km/hr.
-He was the most efficient bowler in West Indies.
+Fidel made the fastest delivery in a match, playing against South Africa, where he bowled his fastest delivery of 157.7 km/hr.
+He was the most efficient bowler in the West Indies.

-But the right-arm pacer could not able to create an impression at the international level.
-He took 165 Test wickets and 60 ODI wickets in his career when he played for West Indies.
+But the right-arm pacer was not able to create an impression at the international level.
+He took 165 Test wickets and 60 ODI wickets in his career when he played for the West Indies.

 8- Mitchell Johnson